Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Numerical Examples

 \subsubsection{Time Efficiency}

-In this part, we set\footnote{If $\llbracket\hat{\mathbf{x}}_0\rrbracket \neq \llbracket\mathbf{x}_0\rrbracket$, the classical algorithm can return an error due to the ill-posedness.} $\llbracket\hat{\mathbf{x}}_0\rrbracket = \llbracket\mathbf{x}_0\rrbracket$ and compare the computation time (w.r.t. the constrained zonotopic description) of the proposed OIT-CZ SMF and two classical constrained zonotopic SMFs in CORA 2020~\cite{AlthoffM2020Manual}; these two classical SMFs are with the reduction methods \emph{girard} and \emph{combastel}, respectively.
+In this part, we set\footnote{If $\llbracket\hat{\mathbf{x}}_0\rrbracket \neq \llbracket\mathbf{x}_0\rrbracket$, the classical algorithm can return an error due to the ill-posedness.} $\llbracket\hat{\mathbf{x}}_0\rrbracket = \llbracket\mathbf{x}_0\rrbracket$ and compare the computation time (w.r.t. the constrained zonotopic description) of the proposed OIT-CZ SMF and two classical constrained zonotopic SMFs; these two classical SMFs are with the reduction methods \emph{girard} and \emph{combastel} in CORA 2024~\cite{AlthoffM2024Manual}, respectively.
 Consider the randomly generated observable systems same as those in \secref{sec:Interval hull of the estimate}, but with $n = p = m \in \{10, 20, 30\}$.
-We also set $\bar{\delta} = n - \mathrm{rank}(C) + 3$ in \algref{alg:OIT-CZ SMF}.
-For these two classical SMFs, we set the order as $1$ in the function \emph{reduce} (note that $1$ is the smallest order the function can choose to save the computation time).
-The simulations are conducted for $100$ runs over the time window $[0, 100]$ on the same laptop used in \secref{sec:Point estimation}, and the averaged computation time (per time step) is shown in \tabref{tab:Computation Time for the Constrained Zonotopic Description}.
-We can see that the computation times of the two classical SMFs are roughly the same, while the proposed \algref{alg:OIT-CZ SMF} is with higher time efficiency.
+We also set $\bar{\delta} = n - \mathrm{rank}(C) + 3$ in Algorithm~\ref{alg:OIT-CZ SMF}.
+For these two classical SMFs, we set $n_c = 1$ and the degrees-of-freedom order~\cite{ScottJ2016} $o_d = (n_g - n_c) / n = 1$.
+The simulations are conducted for $100$ runs over the time window $[0, 100]$ by using Matlab 2019b on a laptop with Intel Core i7-11800H@2.30GHz CPU, and the averaged computation time (per time step) is shown in \tabref{tab:Computation Time for the Constrained Zonotopic Description}.
+Note that the diameters in the sense of $\infty$-norm for SMF (girard), SMF (combastel), and OIT-CZ SMF are respectively: $14.8902$, $14.8902$, and $3.6878$ (when $n = 10$); $29.3098$, $29.1371$, and $4.7596$ (when $n = 20$); $37.2301$, $37.2301$, and $5.0911$ (when $n = 30$).
+These results show that the OIT-CZ SMF achieves significantly higher accuracy with several orders of magnitude reduction in computation time, as compared to the classical SMFs.